Sz-Tim/isRev/ms/msDraft.md

 This is because seasonal temperature variation is more dramatic in temperate locations than in tropical locations.
 Tropical organisms experience a narrower range of temperatures annually and are consequently expected to have narrower thermal tolerances [@Janzen1967].
 Latitudinal trends in thermal tolerances and elevational range sizes exist in both vertebrate and invertebrate taxa [@McCain2009b; @Sunday2011; @ShelTewk2014; @Sheldon2015].
-While ants have not been evaluated comprehensively, small elevational range sizes have been noted along several tropical mountains, with many species detected at only one elevation [@LongColw2011; @Olson1994; @Samson1997; @Fisher1998; @Bruhl1999].
+While ants have not been evaluated comprehensively, small elevational range sizes have been noted along several tropical mountains, with many species detected at only one sampled elevation [@LongColw2011; @Olson1994; @Samson1997; @Fisher1998; @Bruhl1999].

-To minimize the influence of mountain height on the average elevational range size, I analyzed truncated gradients [@McCain2009b] in addition to complete gradients (*n*=16).
+To minimize the influence of mountain height on the average elevational range size when comparing elevational gradients across latitudes, I analyzed truncated gradients [@McCain2009b] in addition to complete gradients (*n*=16).
 For each of three truncation heights (1600m: *n*=13; 1800m: *n*=12; 2000m: *n*=10), I excluded gradients shorter than the threshold.
 The remaining datasets were truncated at the threshold such that only the lowest 1600m, 1800m, or 2000m were included.
-Mean elevational ranges were then calculated for each truncated gradient.
+The mean elevational range was then calculated for each truncated gradient.

 At the species level, mean elevational range significantly increases with latitude in all four sets of gradients (Fig. 1; all: *n*=16, *P*=0.009, *R^2^*=0.353; 1600m subset: *n*=13, *P*=0.021, *R^2^*=0.344; 1800m subset: *n*=12, *P*=0.012, *R^2^*=0.437; 2000m subset: *n*=10, *P*=0.033, *R^2^*=0.384).
-These data show that ant species elevational ranges are larger in the tropics, consistent with other taxa [@McCain2009b; @ShelTewk2014; @Sheldon2015] and with the seasonality hypothesis [@Janzen1967].
+These data show that ant species elevational ranges are smaller in the tropics, consistent with other taxa [@McCain2009b; @ShelTewk2014; @Sheldon2015] and with the seasonality hypothesis [@Janzen1967].
-Interestingly, this latitudinal trend in elevational range size does not hold at higher taxonomic levels.
+Interestingly, this latitudinal trend in elevational range size does not hold at higher taxonomic levels in ants.
 Neither the mean genus elevational range size nor the mean subfamily elevational range size changes across latitudes (genus: *n*=16, *P*=0.22; subfamily: *n*=16; *P*=0.40).
 This suggests that, though individual species may be constrained by thermal tolerance, the variability in thermal tolerance among congeners encompasses the increased annual variation at high latitudes.